-- non-iterator-returned (E0301) \\iter\\ returns non-iterator Used when an \\iter\\ method returns something which is not an iterable (i.e. has no \\next\\ method) - invalid-length-returned (E0303) \\len\\ does not return non-negative integer Used when a \\len\\ method returns something which is not a non-negative integer - protected-access (W0212) Access to a protected member %s of a client class Used when a protected member (i.e. class member with a name beginning with an underscore) is access outside the class or a descendant of the class where it's defined. - attribute-defined-outside-init (W0201) Attribute %r defined outside \\init\\ Used when an instance attribute is defined outside the \\init\\ method. - no-init (W0232) Class has no \\init\\ method Used when a class has no \\init\\ method, neither its parent classes. - abstract-method (W0223) Method %r is abstract in class %r but is not overridden Used when an abstract method (i.e. raise NotImplementedError) is not overridden in concrete class. - invalid-overridden-method (W0236) Method %r was expected to be %r, found it instead as %r Used when we detect that a method was overridden as a property or the other way around, which could result in potential bugs at runtime. - arguments-differ (W0221) Parameters differ from %s %r method Used when a method has a different number of arguments than in the implemented interface or in an overridden method. - signature-differs (W0222) Signature differs from %s %r method Used when a method signature is different than in the implemented interface or in an overridden method. - bad-staticmethod-argument (W0211) Static method with %r as first argument Used when a static method has "self" or a value specified in valid- classmethod-first-arg option or valid-metaclass-classmethod-first-arg option as first argument. - useless-super-delegation (W0235) Useless super delegation in method %r Used whenever we can detect that an overridden method is useless, relying on super() delegation to do the same thing as another method from the MRO. - non-parent-init-called (W0233) \\init\\ method from a non direct base class %r is called Used when an \\init\\ method is called on a class which is not in the direct ancestors for the analysed class. - super-init-not-called (W0231) \\init\\ method from base class %r is not called Used when an ancestor class method has an \\init\\ method which is not called by a derived class. - property-with-parameters (R0206) Cannot have defined parameters for properties Used when we detect that a property also has parameters, which are useless, given that properties cannot be called with additional arguments. - useless-object-inheritance (R0205) Class %r inherits from object, can be safely removed from bases in python3 Used when a class inherit from object, which under python3 is implicit, hence can be safely removed from bases. - no-classmethod-decorator (R0202) Consider using a decorator instead of calling classmethod Used when a class method is defined without using the decorator syntax. - no-staticmethod-decorator (R0203) Consider using a decorator instead of calling staticmethod Used when a static method is defined without using the decorator syntax. - no-self-use (R0201) Method could be a function Used when a method doesn't use its bound instance, and so could be written as a function. - single-string-used-for-slots (C0205) Class \\slots\\ should be a non-string iterable Used when a class \\slots\\ is a simple string, rather than an iterable.

-- bad-classmethod-argument (C0202) Class method %s should have %s as first argument Used when a class method has a first argument named differently than the value specified in valid-classmethod-first-arg option (default to "cls"), recommended to easily differentiate them from regular instance methods. - bad-mcs-classmethod-argument (C0204) Metaclass class method %s should have %s as first argument Used when a metaclass class method has a first argument named differently than the value specified in valid-metaclass-classmethod-first-arg option (default to "mcs"), recommended to easily differentiate them from regular instance methods. - bad-mcs-method-argument (C0203) Metaclass method %s should have %s as first argument Used when a metaclass method has a first argument named differently than the value specified in valid-classmethod-first-arg option (default to "cls"), recommended to easily differentiate them from regular instance methods. - method-check-failed (F0202) Unable to check methods signature (%s / %s) Used when Pylint has been unable to check methods signature compatibility for an unexpected reason.
+- invalid-overridden-method (W0236) Method %r was expected to be %r, found it instead as %r Used when we detect that a method was overridden in a way that does not match its base class which could result in potential bugs at runtime. - arguments-differ (W0221) Parameters differ from %s %r method Used when a method has a different number of arguments than in the implemented interface or in an overridden method. - signature-differs (W0222) Signature differs from %s %r method Used when a method signature is different than in the implemented interface or in an overridden method. - bad-staticmethod-argument (W0211) Static method with %r as first argument Used when a static method has "self" or a value specified in valid- classmethod-first-arg option or valid-metaclass-classmethod-first-arg option as first argument. - useless-super-delegation (W0235) Useless super delegation in method %r Used whenever we can detect that an overridden method is useless, relying on super() delegation to do the same thing as another method from the MRO. - non-parent-init-called (W0233) init method from a non direct base class %r is called Used when an init method is called on a class which is not in the direct ancestors for the analysed class. - super-init-not-called (W0231) init method from base class %r is not called Used when an ancestor class method has an init method which is not called by a derived class. - property-with-parameters (R0206) Cannot have defined parameters for properties Used when we detect that a property also has parameters, which are useless, given that properties cannot be called with additional arguments. - useless-object-inheritance (R0205) Class %r inherits from object, can be safely removed from bases in python3 Used when a class inherit from object, which under python3 is implicit, hence can be safely removed from bases. - no-classmethod-decorator (R0202) Consider using a decorator instead of calling classmethod Used when a class method is defined without using the decorator syntax. - no-staticmethod-decorator (R0203) Consider using a decorator instead of calling staticmethod Used when a static method is defined without using the decorator syntax. - no-self-use (R0201) Method could be a function Used when a method doesn't use its bound instance, and so could be written as a function. - single-string-used-for-slots (C0205) Class slots should be a non-string iterable Used when a class slots is a simple string, rather than an iterable. - bad-classmethod-argument (C0202) Class method %s should have %s as first argument Used when a class method has a first argument named differently than the value specified in valid-classmethod-first-arg option (default to "cls"), recommended to easily differentiate them from regular instance methods. - bad-mcs-classmethod-argument (C0204) Metaclass class method %s should have %s as first argument Used when a metaclass class method has a first argument named differently than the value specified in valid-metaclass-classmethod-first-arg option (default to "mcs"), recommended to easily differentiate them from regular instance methods. - bad-mcs-method-argument (C0203) Metaclass method %s should have %s as first argument Used when a metaclass method has a first argument named differently than the value specified in valid-classmethod-first-arg option (default to "cls"), recommended to easily differentiate them from regular instance methods. - method-check-failed (F0202) Unable to check methods signature (%s / %s) Used when Pylint has been unable to check methods signature compatibility for an unexpected reason.
 Please report this kind if you don't make sense of it.